benjamin-kraatz/monorepo-library-generator/docs/ARCHITECTURE_OVERVIEW.md

 ## Quick Reference

-This document provides a high-level overview of the library architecture, dependency relationships, and common integration patterns for the Creative Toolkits Nx monorepo.
+This document provides a high-level overview of the library architecture, dependency relationships, and common integration patterns for the Nx monorepo.

 ## Library Type Reference